jamesocoder/myProjects/docker/vite_ts/README.md

 Docker is capable of injecting variable values at either build time or run time and when using Vite, it matters when it does so.
 Vite hard-codes any `import.meta.env...` references we have in our code using the values we provide at *build* time.

-With Docker, we can only supply build-time values from within Dockerfiles.
-We can get away with storing our values in a compose.yaml file if we [call for ARGs in our Dockerfile](./Dockerfile) and [provide them within a compose service's `build` element](./compose.yaml).
+With Docker, we can only supply *build-time* values from within Dockerfiles.
+In a compose.yaml file, we typically can only supply *run-time* values through a service's environment element.
+We can work around this limitation if we [call for ARGs in our Dockerfile](./Dockerfile) and [provide them within a compose service's `build` element](./compose.yaml).

 Run-time environment variables don't seem to be accessible by Node apps at all, so a compose service's environment element is useless for this context.
 This is different behavior from [docker/secrets's](../secrets/) demo, notably because it uses a Node *script* instead of an app.